 When the Dead arrived in Paris, they'd been on the road exactly a month.
 They'd played two nights in London's Wembley Pool (to 8000 each night) and to smaller crowds in Copenhagen and what seemed to be half the cities in West Germany.
 The Dead had appeared at a festival in England in 1970, had performed at a free concert in France in 1971, but never had they done The Grand Tour, long de rigueur for American bands anxious to improve European record sales.

 Outside Room 4600 the day was warm, the sky a cloudless blue.
 In small groups, the Dead set out to see the sights.

 "Today is a free day," the Bozos & Bolos News had said.
 "In the evening, Kinney is hosting a dinner for all of us (and a few discreet press people) at a very fine restaurant located in the Bois de Boulogne (the city park, but what a park!).
 It is called La Grande Cascade, and holy shit, is it ever neat!
 You might even feel like dressing special for it, although you don't have to.
 It's just that kind of place..."

-At 7:00, Sam Cutler was telling the bus drivers he was sorry, but could they please do this one thing...yeah, he knew he'd given them the day off, but they could have the next two days off, there was just this one dinner and yeah, of course they could join the boys for the Royal Kinney Feast.
+At 7:00, Sam Cutler was telling the bus drivers he was sorry, but could they please do this one thing...yeh, he knew he'd given them the day off, but they could have the next two days off, there was just this one dinner...and yeh, of course they could join the boys for the Royal Kinney Feast.

 What about the rest of Europe so far?